How do I install a PCI graphics card for additional displays?

 No additional drivers seem to be necessary under W2000.
 For NT you should download the manufacturer’s latest drivers.

-Playback of DVD movies can be accomplished in one of two ways: either by by using a PCI MPEG2 decoder (a 5V PCI card in an SBS Bit3 PCI expansion box) or by using a software decoder.
+Playback of DVD movies can be accomplished in one of two ways: either by using a PCI MPEG2 decoder such as the Creative Labs Encore DXR3 (requires 5V expansion unit such as the SBS Bit3 2134), or by using a software decoder.
 The latter solution requires a fast CPU (600Mhz+) to maintain smooth and full screen playback.

 According to many SGI320 users, DVD playback is often better under W2000, using applications such as WinDVD4, PowerDVD (3 and 4) and STHSVCD 5.5.
 Since most DVD software decoders use DirectX which NT4 does not support in hardware (only software-emulated Direct X3 (SP3+) or Direct X5 with a ‘hacked’ version), performance usually suffers.
 Zoran’s SoftDVD has been reported as working well under NT.